vitest-dev/vitest/docs/guide/browser/index.md

 ::: warning
 However, to run tests in CI you need to install either [`playwright`](https://npmjs.com/package/playwright) or [`webdriverio`](https://www.npmjs.com/package/webdriverio).
 We also recommend switching to either one of them for testing locally instead of using the default `preview` provider since it relies on simulating events instead of using Chrome DevTools Protocol.

+If you don't already use one of these tools, we recommend starting with Playwright because it supports parallel execution, which makes your tests run faster.
+Additionally, the Chrome DevTools Protocol that Playwright uses is generally faster than WebDriver.
 :::

 ### Using Playwright

+[Playwright](https://npmjs.com/package/playwright) is a framework for Web Testing and Automation.

 ::: code-group
 ```bash [npm]